 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a different container.
-Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on a single pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Arlington routes.
+Dense jobs need the right gear.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds without a second trip.
+The 2-to-3-foot side walls let skid steers and wheelbarrows roll material in cleanly while keeping the truck within USDOT weight limits on Arlington routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
-I coordinate every dumpster and container based on a quick call with the site super.
+Heavy debris jobs run on weight tickets from the scale house, not on volume; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
+I dispatch the correct dumpster based on a call with the site super, and the container is billed by the final tonnage.

 Tonnage Limits and Weight Overage Policy